Train your push and pull strength

 Create personalized AI-powered workout plans that evolve with you.
 Train smarter, track every rep and keep moving forward, one workout at a time.

-This chest and back workout focuses on building bigger muscles using higher rep ranges (10 reps) and more total sets than strength-focused routines.
-You'll alternate between chest and back exercises to keep both muscle groups working while the other rests, allowing you to maintain good performance throughout the workout.
-The moderate weights and higher volume create the muscle pump and fatigue needed to stimulate growth in both your pressing and pulling muscles.
+This chest and back workout focuses on building larger muscles by utilizing higher rep ranges (10 repetitions) and more total sets than strength-focused routines.
+You'll alternate chest and back exercises to keep both muscle groups engaged while the other rests, allowing you to maintain good performance throughout the entire workout.
+The moderate weights and higher volume provide the muscle pump and fatigue needed to stimulate growth in both your pushing and pulling muscles.

 Kneeling Lat Stretch